-Dr.Xing graduated in 1984 from the Medicine Branch of the Second Military Medical University in Shanghai, China and received a Ph.D. in 1993 in Physiology and Biophysics from Case Western Reserve University in Cleveland, Ohio, USA.
-He completed a four-year Postdoctoral Research Fellowship in Molecular Pharmacology in 1997 at National Institutes of Health (NIH) and the University of California, San Diego, a three-year Residency in Internal Medicine in 2000 at Greater Baltimore Medical Center (honored with the Best Resident Award), and a three-year Clinical Fellowship in Endocrinology, Diabetes & Metabolism in 2003 at the Johns Hopkins Hospital in Baltimore, Maryland, USA.
-For his outstanding performance on the endocrine fellowship program of the Johns Hopkins Department of Medicine, upon graduation he was recruited to the Department’s faculty as an Assistant Professor of Medicine in 2003.
+Dr Xing graduated in 1984 from the Medicine Branch of the Second Military Medical University in Shanghai, China and received a Ph.D. in 1993 in Physiology and Biophysics from Case Western Reserve University in Cleveland, Ohio, USA.
+He completed a four-year Postdoctoral Research Fellowship in 1997 at National Institutes of Health (NIH) and the University of California, San Diego, a three-year Residency in Internal Medicine in 2000 at Greater Baltimore Medical Center (honored with the Best Resident Award at graduation), and a three-year Clinical Fellowship in Endocrinology, Diabetes & Metabolism in 2003 at the Johns Hopkins Hospital in Baltimore, Maryland, USA.
+For his outstanding performance on the endocrine fellowship program, upon graduation he was recruited to the Faculty of Johns Hopkins Department of Medicine as Assistant Professor of Medicine in 2003.
 He subsequently rose to Associate Professor in 2006 and tenured Full Professor in 2011 at the Johns Hopkins School of Medicine.
-American board-certified dually in Internal Medicine and Endocrinology & Metabolism, Dr. Xing has been working for the last nearly two decades at Johns Hopkins Hospital as an internist/endocrine subspecialty consultant and teaching attending while directing the Cellular and Molecular Thyroid Research Laboratory as a physician scientist at the Johns Hopkins School of Medicine.
+American board-certified dually in Internal Medicine and Endocrinology & Metabolism, Dr. Xing had been working for nearly two decades at Johns Hopkins Hospital as an internist/endocrine subspecialty consultant and teaching attending while directing the Cellular and Molecular Thyroid Research Laboratory as a physician scientist at the Johns Hopkins School of Medicine.

-As a world-renowned physician scientist and clinical thyroid specialist, Dr. Xing has been recognized with numerous leadership roles on prestigious international professional programs/committees, such as the standing membership on the NIH’s Molecular and Cellular Endocrinology study (grant) committee, the American Thyroid Association’s Organizing Committee Co-Chair and Research Committee Chair, Associate Editor of the journal Thyroid (IF=7.8).
+As a world-renowned physician scientist and clinical thyroid specialist, Dr. Xing has been recognized with numerous leadership roles on prestigious international professional programs/committees, such as the standing membership on the NIH’s Molecular and Cellular Endocrinology study (grant) committee, the American Thyroid Association’s Organizing Committee Co-Chair and Research Committee Chair, Consulting Editor of Journal of Clinical Investigation, Associate Editor of the ATA’s journal Thyroid.
 He has accepted and completed >200 invited talks at prestigious universities and international scientific and medical conferences.
-Dr. Xing has also been recognized with numerous professional awards, among which are the 2006 Maryland Innovator Award, the 2013 British Endocrine Society's Endocrine-Related Cancer Research Award, the 2014 Chinese Endocrine Society's Zhu Xianyi Award, the 2016 American Thyroid Association's Paul Starr Award, and the Johns Hopkins' 2017 Paul W Ladenson Thyroid Award.
-Dr. Xing has been consistently recognized among the "World's Top Ten Thyroid Tumor Scholar Experts" by the USA Expertscape and "America's Top Doctors" by US News & World Reports and other authoritative professional recognition entities.
+Dr. Xing has also been recognized with numerous prestigious awards, among which are the 2006 Maryland Innovator Award, the 2013 British Endocrine Society's Endocrine-Related Cancer Research Award, the 2014 Chinese Endocrine Society's Zhu Xianyi Award, the 2016 American Thyroid Association's Paul Starr Award, and the Johns Hopkins' 2017 Paul W Ladenson Thyroid Award.
+Dr. Xing has been consistently recognized among the "World's Top Ten Thyroid Tumor Scholar Experts" by the USA Expertscape （http://www.prlog.org/12257413.html；https://expertscape.com/ex/thyroid+cancer%2C+papillary ) and "America's Top Doctors" by authoritative professional recognition entities.
 He was elected and induced into the membership of the prestigious Association of American Physicians in 2019.